wsdfhjxc/virtual-desktop-bar/README.md

 * There are some occasional glitches with applet layout on Kubuntu 18.04 (Qt 5.9.5)
 * Dynamic virtual desktop management doesn't play nice with KWin tiling scripts (see below)

-### Compatibility with KWin tiling scripts
+## Compatibility with KWin tiling scripts

 If you want to use this applet with some KWin tiling scripts, they may not work correctly.
 However, this is only related to some non-standard features that Virtual Desktop Bar provides.
 I recommend reading [this document](KWIN.md) for more details and tips for KWin script developers which are interested in providing support for the plasmoid.

-### Compatible KWin tiling scripts
+### Compatible scripts

 * [Patched faho's KWin tiling script](https://github.com/wsdfhjxc/kwin-tiling/tree/virtual-desktop-bar)

 And that's it for now.
-It's a very niche applet, so that should be understandable.
+It's a very niche applet, so don't expect more to come.

-To get them working, you also have to tick a checkbox in the Advanced section of the configuration dialog.
+_Note:_ You also have to tick a checkbox in the Advanced section of the configuration dialog.